 Sunburns are caused by exposure to too much UV light.
-UV light is of a wavelength too short for the human eye to see.
+UV light is not visible to the human eye but can be very harmful to the skin.
 Ultraviolet A (UVA) and ultraviolet B (UVB) are the two types of radiation most responsible for sunburn.
-Sun lamps and tanning beds also produce UV light and can cause sunburn.
+Sun lamps and tanning beds also produce UV light and can cause the skin to burn.

-Sunburn can occur on cool or cloudy days.
+Because ultraviolet rays are the cause sunburn, you can still develop a sunburn on cool or cloudy day.
 As much as 80 percent of UV rays pass through clouds.
 Snow, ice, sand, water and other surfaces can reflect UV rays, burning skin as badly as direct sunlight.